 How did businesses respond?

 - Talking to customers in their native language - 65% of consumers say they're more likely to buy a product again if they can get support in their own language.1

 - Improving customer support response times, even if it is an automated response - 37% of customers expect a response in the first hour when they reach out to support.2

 - Becoming more empathetic - One of the most important steps companies have taken during the pandemic has been to simply stay in close communication with their customers.
 In some cases, this has meant relaxing the rules — for example by offering more flexible returns, or training staff to be more empathetic and solution-minded.

 - Relocating call centre operations - Initially, to ensure 'business as usual', some companies moved their support centres to regions less affected by the pandemic - such as India and Philippines - before moving to a WFH model.

 How are businesses rebuilding their customer experience?

 Investing in their support network

-With call centers under pressure to respond to rising demand, businesses have been busy onboarding new customer agents in a diverse range of languages across their markets.
+With call centres under pressure to respond to rising demand, businesses have been busy onboarding new customer agents in a diverse range of languages across their markets.
 This allows businesses to distribute volume across different languages, resolving issues faster and freeing up their English queue.

 Contingency readiness planning